chris68/laravel-vuetify-base/README.md

 # laravel-vuetify-base
-Template for Laravel 8.x with Vuetify 3.x
+Boilerplate for Laravel 8.x with Vue 3.x & Vuetify 3.x